Zelenskiy postpones travel abroad as Russian troops enter Ukraine border town | Law-Order

 Zelenskiy postpones travel abroad as Russian troops enter Ukraine border town

 Nearly 8,000 people have been evacuated from Vovchansk and border areas since Friday's assault.
 WINDOW OF OPPORTUNITY Zelenskiy has postponed all his foreign travel planned for the coming days, his spokesman Sergiy Nykyforov said, after the Ukrainian leader held a daily conference call with senior military figures to discuss the situation in Kharkiv region and the supply of weapons.
-Ukraine is trying to snuff out the assault in the Kharkiv region, while holding the line against Moscow's main thrust in the eastern Donbas region and guarding against potential new border incursions.
+Zelenskiy later confirmed the postponements himself in a post on the Telegram messaging app, saying that "all attention now is focused on our current defence operations".

-The assault keeps Ukraine's forces, also holding the 1,000 km (600 mile) front line in east and south, off balance ahead of what Zelenskiy has said could be a big Russian offensive in the coming weeks.
+The assault keeps Ukraine's forces, also holding the 1,000- km (600-mile) front line in east and south, off balance ahead of what Zelenskiy has said could be a big Russian offensive.
 Moscow has been slowly making ground in the east for months.
 "The situation is extremely difficult.
 The enemy is taking positions on the streets of the town of Vovchansk," Oleksiy Kharkivskyi, Vovchansk's patrol police chief, said on Facebook.

 WINDOW OF OPPORTUNITY Zelenskiy has postponed all his foreign travel planned for the coming days, his spokesman Sergiy Nykyforov said, after the Ukrainian leader held a daily conference call with senior military figures to discuss the situation in Kharkiv region and the supply of weapons.